 That risk paid off and gave birth to an avalanche of continued successes for Vince McMahon, leading to his billion-dollar bank account and prominent role as Chairman and CEO of WWE.

 Knievel began a six-month jail sentence on November 21st, 1977; his career was over.
 His toy, marketed to children, was soon pulled.
 He lost all of the money he made in the boom years, proclaiming to be $2 million in the hole by the time he got out of jail.
 His house and land were sold in foreclosure.
 In 1981, Saltman was awarded $12.75 million in civil damages, but Saltman couldn’t collect due to Knievel filing for bankruptcy.
 In 1983, the IRS determined Knievel owed them $4.1 million in back taxes, penalties, and interest.
 Knievel was arrested for soliciting a prostitute in 1986; his first wife divorced him soon after this.
 In 1989, he cowardly filed suit against a man in Spokane, Washington, after the man had beaten Knievel senseless after finding Knievel sleeping with the man’s girlfriend.
 In 1994, Knievel was arrested on suspicion of beating his girlfriend.
 She refused to press charges.
 They later got married for less than two years before getting divorced.
 In 1995, he was arrested for carrying a concealed weapon despite being a felon.
 He drank hard his whole life, contracted Hepatitis C because of one of his surgeries, and got a liver transplant in 1999.
-He spent the majority of his life estranged from his son Robbie, who would go on to become a stuntman himself.
-Evel Knievel would die in 2007, from a combination of complications from pulmonary fibrosis, Hepatitis C, and diabetes.
-After his death, in 2008, the FBI would publically open a file they had on Knievel, displaying their belief he was associated with a crime syndicate in the 1970s due to a string of assaults Knievel was involved in.
+He spent most of his life estranged from his son Robbie, who would become a stuntman himself.
+Evel Knievel would die in 2007 from a combination of complications from pulmonary fibrosis, Hepatitis C, and diabetes.
+After his death, in 2008, the FBI would publicly open a file they had on Knievel, displaying their belief that he was associated with a crime syndicate in the 1970s due to a string of assaults Knievel was involved in.
 Knievel spent a lifetime making heroic proclamations about himself, but his actions proved he was a conman and a crook with an outsized legacy.

 Time fully revealed the makeup of both men, but fascinatingly, they shared an inhuman fearlessness towards risk.
 And while one was able to lasso this quality and ride it to nonpareil success, the very same trait spelled doom for the other.
 Yet when fate brought them together in 1974, it was the doomed man and his wits that prevailed.
-In the following years, it was almost like McMahon was able to steal whatever magic or good luck totem Knievel had been wielding, which underscores how surprising it is to see the embryonic McMahon do the job.
-In the soap opera of real-life winners lose, and losers win, but legacy is how you sell the drama of all that good stuff in between.
-And sure McMahon is talking specifically about pro wrestling when he says the following, but isn’t this the moral of our particular story writ large?: “It’s all a soap opera about how you achieve stardom, and then what you do after to remain a star.”
+In the following years, it was almost like McMahon could steal whatever magic or good luck totem Knievel had been wielding, which underscores how surprising it is to see the embryonic McMahon do the job.
+In the soap opera of real-life, winners lose, and losers win, but legacy is how you sell the drama of all that good stuff in between.
+And sure, McMahon is talking specifically about pro wrestling when he says the following, but isn’t this the moral of our particular story writ large?: "It’s all a soap opera about how you achieve stardom, and then what you do after to remain a star."